davebenson/doom4-walkthrough/README.md

 Jump onto the landing - and jump again to a rooftop.

-Walk through the building, turn left and go over a pipe, then turn right into a duct, to find SECRET 2.6: "Doom Marine Model, Doomguy".
+Walk through the building, turn left and go over a pipe, then turn right into a duct, to find SECRET 2.6, COLLECTIBLE 2.1: "Doom Marine Model, Doomguy".

 Go back - and on the rooftop look for a hatch that you can use to drop down into the control room with the in-game waypoint.